fastapi/fastapi/docs/en/docs/advanced/custom-response.md

     A `Response` returned directly by your *path operation function* won't be documented in OpenAPI (for example, the `Content-Type` won't be documented) and won't be visible in the automatic interactive docs.

 !!! info
-    Of course, the actual `Content-Type` header, status code, etc, will come from the `Response` object your returned.
+    Of course, the actual `Content-Type` header, status code, etc., will come from the `Response` object your returned.

 ### Document in OpenAPI and override `Response`

-If you want to override the response from inside of the function but at the same time document the "media type" in OpenAPI, you can use the `response_class` parameter AND return a `Response` object.
+If you want to override the response from inside the function but at the same time document the "media type" in OpenAPI, you can use the `response_class` parameter AND return a `Response` object.

 The `response_class` will then be used only to document the OpenAPI *path operation*, but your `Response` will be used as is.